dban3193/test/README.md

 pushing changes to master

-since we dont attempt that directly irl, I am creating a branch called development, add some files, and generate a PR
+since we dont attempt that directly irl, I am creating a branch called development, add learning.txt, and generate a PR